And it is officially fall. Food blogs are filled with anything and everything pumpkin and ghoulish.

 - Cake Cone Witch Hats

 - Caramel Apple Cookies

-Prepare cake according to package directions.
-Spread into a 9x13 glass baking dish coated with cooking spray and bake for 2 minutes less than package directions.
+- Prepare cake according to package directions.
+Spread into a 9×13 glass baking dish coated with cooking spray.
+Bake for least amount of suggested time.

-Pour pudding mix over cake, patting down into the holes.
-Use a toothpick and prick more holes into the cake and pudding.
+- Pour pudding mix over cake, patting down into the holes.
 Tap the whole dish several times to allow the pudding to settle into the cake.

-Cover with aluminum foil and allow to set in the refrigerator for at least one hour.
+- Cover and allow to set in the refrigerator for at least one hour.

 - Spread Oreo crumbles over pudding layer and pat down, top with festive sprinkles.
 Don't top until you are ready to serve so cookies stay crunchy.